Expand description

 - Querying state data as a

-or that it can at least be checked at runtime whether it represents a validT
+Trequires that any byte slice whose length is the size ofTrepresent a validTor that it can at least be checked at runtime whether it represents a validT. - Updating state data from a

-contain no uninitialized (i.e. padding) bytes.
+Trequires that the typeTcontain no uninitialized (i.e. padding) bytes.

 These conditions cannot be checked at runtime and hence need to be encoded in the type system.

-also requires that the size of the state data match the size of T
+Note that querying state data as a T also requires that the size of the state data match the size of T in the

-which case the size of the state data is required to be a multiple of the size of T
+which case the size of the state data is required to be a multiple of the size of T.

 Defining how to properly encode the above conditions in the type system is part of the scope of the Project “safe transmute”, which is still in RFC stage.
 However, there are various third-party crates that define (unsafe) traits encoding the above conditions, among them being the bytemuck and zerocopy crates.
 Both of them implement the appropriate traits for many standard types and also provide macros to derive them for your own types, checking at compile-time whether a type satisfies the necessary conditions and enabling you to avoid unsafe code in most cases.

-crate does not have a hard dependency on any of these crates.
+The wnf crate does not have a hard dependency on any of these crates.
 Instead, it defines its own

 (unsafe) traits that are modelled after the traits from the bytemuck crate